anywhichway/dot-async-data/README.md

 Although the purpose and architecture of `dot-async` are very different, the asychronous dot notation was inspired by the fabulous [GunDB](https://gun.eco/).

 ## Release History (reverse chronological order)

+2020-09-18 v0.0.2a Simplified internals.
+Added support for inline named functions from exports and multi-faceted RegExp matched for array values or individual keys.

 2020-09-17 v0.0.1a First public release